steren/stereo-img/README.md

 ## TODO

+- Panoramas don't load on mobile, likely due to max WebGL texture size of 4096, see https://webglreport.com
 - Add support for top/bottom stereo
 - Add support for sound (GAudio)
 - clicking Enter VR on a second image returns `DOMException: Failed to execute 'requestSession' on 'XRSystem': There is already an active, immersive XRSession.`